yizhiyin86/Social_Analytics_Homework/README.md

 # TwitterBot
-## Hey This is a twitterbot to analyze tweets for a sentimental analysis.
+### Hey This is a twitterbot to analyze tweets for a sentimental analysis.
-## Sent a tweeter_id or a tweeter username to me at '@yydata_PlotBot'  and I will tweet a sentimental analysis graph based on 500 tweets of that tweeter_id
+### Sent a tweeter_id or a tweeter username to me at '@yydata_PlotBot'  and I will tweet a sentimental analysis graph based on 500 tweets of that tweeter_id
-##  When you run the script,please try:
+###  When you run the script,please try:
-##  Tweet me Analyze:id/name/screen name for sentimental score analysis
+###  Tweet me Analyze:id/name/screen name for sentimental score analysis
-##  Note: 1.
+###  Note: 1.
 No tweet will be sent if the requested search target has been searched before
-##        2. id/name/screen name to analyze needs to be put in the format Analyze:id/name/screen (must be after ':')
+###        2. id/name/screen name to analyze needs to be put in the format Analyze:id/name/screen (must be after ':')
-##        3. all searches have been done are updated and output to a request_log.csv
+###        3. all searches have been done are updated and output to a request_log.csv
-##output folder
+##output folder<br />
 ##png of analysis I have made while testing this script.
 It seems twitter has blocked me from tweet to @yydata_PlotBot

 # Import Dependencies